 the Curia, the papal court.
 Their number rarely exceeded twenty so each of them had an important say in the six conclaves which occurred between 1450 and 1500;

-assignment to the cardinals of important charges.
+appointment of the cardinals to important posts.
 Many cardinals could rely on a substantial income and had their own court.

-Cardinal Bessarione (1403-72), born in Trebizond advised many popes on matters regarding the initiatives for retaking Constantinople: he brought to Rome the Greek knowledge of the ancient world and he had a large library which he eventually bequeathed to the Republic of Venice.
+Cardinal Basilius Bessarion (1403-72), born in Trebizond advised many popes on matters regarding the initiatives for retaking Constantinople: he brought to Rome the Greek knowledge of the ancient world and he had a large library which he eventually bequeathed to the Republic of Venice.

 Cardinals Domenico (1400-56) and Angelo Capranica (1410-78) held important positions and Domenico founded a college for the education of the clergy.